-- Monitoring of teaching and learning will be carried out via HOD learning walks and work scrutiny - The RSE programme will be reviewed by the HOD in consultation with students and staff, which is essential in order to view the coverage of issues in the most balanced way possible.
-Student's opinions can be highly valuable in terms of both developing students' self-esteem from the knowledge that their own views are considered important in affecting change in the RSE programme. - Monitoring of teaching and learning will be carried out via HOD learning walks and work scrutiny - Students are afforded the opportunity to express their opinions on the content of the RSE programme through representation at school parliament meetings and through student voice surveys carried out by those delivering the RSE programme. - Evaluation by both students and staff is essential in order to view the coverage of issues in the most balanced way possible and students' opinions can be highly valuable in terms of both developing students' self-esteem from the knowledge that their own views are considered important in affecting change in the RSE programme - It is important that teachers of RSE assess changes in students' knowledge, attitudes and skills as a result of their teaching about sex and relationships.
-This can be as effective if completed in an informal basis such as a role play, making a poster or leaflet, questionnaire or presentation alongside baseline testing.
+- Monitoring of teaching and learning will be carried out via Head of Department • learning walks and work scrutiny - The RSE programme will be reviewed by the Head of Department in consultation with students and staff, which is essential in order to view the coverage of issues in the most balanced way possible. - Students are also afforded the opportunity to express their opinions on the content of the RSE programme through representation at school parliament meetings and through student voice surveys carried out by those delivering the RSE programme. - It is important that teachers of RSE assess changes in students' knowledge, attitudes and skills as a result of their teaching about sex and relationships.
+This can be effective if completed in an informal basis such as a role play, making a poster or leaflet, questionnaire or presentation alongside baseline testing.